REDBANK VALLEY DAY OF GIVING

 Redbank Valley Historical Society - New Bethlehem PA

-This past year, the clock tower repairs continued with wood and roof replacement.
-More work on the brick façade and building are needed and the society will be researching grant opportunities to address work that needs done.
-Recent repairs were made possible by generous donations from businesses through the Neighborhood Assistance Program.
+More work on the brick façade of the bell tower and the building are needed.
+The society will be researching grant opportunities to address work that needs to be done.
 We received many donated artifacts of the Valley over the last year that are on display.
 Please consider donating to the preservation of this historic building, restoring the clock tower and the saving of our heritage.
-For more information on how you can volunteer or on ways to financially support our mission contact [email protected] or go to our website at RVHistory.org.
+For information on how you can volunteer or on ways to financially support our mission contact [email protected] or go to our website at www.rvhistory.org.
 We are located at 301 Broad St., New Bethlehem, mailing address: PO Box 74, New Bethlehem, PA 16242.
-The Society will be open 11-4 on May 9th to accept donations.

 Redbank Valley Public Library provides people with the tools to solve problems, resources to meet needs, and services to help our community.
 Whether it is sending a fax, obtaining a passport, having copies made, attending a preschool early literacy program, utilizing the computers, having an exam proctored, teens socializing after school, adults coming together for book club, crafts and learning opportunities for all ages, homeschooling families finding no-cost materials to aid schooling, or just enjoying new books by favorite authors, the library has become a place of support, learning, and fun for all ages!

-Our 2024 Challenge: If each person in our service area would donate $10, our overall operating budget would be covered for the year and our focus geared entirely toward providing for our community.
+Our 2025 Challenge: If each person in our service area would donate $10, our overall operating budget would be covered for the year and our focus geared entirely toward providing for our community.
 Imagine the world of opportunity that could open for all of us!
 Your donation helps us respond to community needs and remain a life-giving organization.
-For more information, please visit RVLibrary.org or call 814-275-2870.
-The library is located at 720 Broad St. and will serve as a Donation Location for the Day of Giving from 9 AM to 4 PM.
+For more information, please visit www.rvlibrary.org or call 814-275-2870.
+The library is located at 720 Broad St. and will serve as a Donation Location for the Day of Giving from 9 AM to 6 PM.

 Building bridges between people and the police.
 Providing non – government funding for improved police technology.
 The Community supporting community policing.

 SCPA is a group of concerned citizens dedicated to “direct from community funding” for support and technologies that may be beyond the ability of our municipal governments to provide through tax dollars.
-Our 501(c)(3) status enables us to raise money and access grants that local governments cannot.
-Our immediate fundraising goals are to purchase new and upgraded digital equipment and technology, first aid kits ($300) and AEDs ($1934 each) for each car and provide a scholarship to a student pursuing higher education in police work.
-Longer term goals are to establish and maintain a K-9 Unit for the Southern Clarion County Regional Police Department and replace aging vehicles.
-Over the last several years, with help from our donors, we awarded several $500 scholarships and have been helping to pay for 2 police vehicles.
-We have several community fundraising events planned for the coming months: Annual “Cops an’ Bobbers” Kids Fishing Derby, now merged with Fish for Fun in Rimersburg (May 5), cornhole tournaments, 3rd annual Communities Festival and Car Show (formerly Cookie Days) in Rimersburg (Aug.
-10-11) and our annual Brady’s Cup basketball tournament in January.
-We hold a monthly 50/50 raffle and are planning a larger grill, meat and gas card raffle for later in the year.
-See any of the SCCRPD officers or visit our website www.SCPoliceAssociation.org or Facebook FB.com/SCPoliceAssociation for event dates/times etc. Please drop donations off at the Southern Clarion County Regional Police Department, mail to: Southern Clarion Police Association, 220 Broad St., New Bethlehem, PA 16242, 814-275-1180, [email protected] or drop donations off at a Donation Location.
+Our 501(c)(3) status enables us to raise money and access grants that local governments cannot to help provide equipment that keeps our officers safe and allows them to provide critical services to the community.
+Immediate fundraising goals are to purchase upgraded equipment and provide scholarships to students pursuing higher education in police work.
+Over the last few years, with help from our donors, we awarded several $500 scholarships and we pay for loans on 2 police vehicles.
+We have community fundraising events planned for the coming months: Annual “Cops an’ Bobbers” Kids Fishing Derby, now merged with Fish for Fun in Rimersburg on May 4th, the 4th annual Communities Festival and Car Show (formerly Cookie Days) in Rimersburg (Aug.
+9) and a new Gun Bash later this year.
+We hold a monthly 50/50 raffle, annual hoagies and candy sales, and a grill, meat and gas card raffle for later in the year.
+See any of the SCCRPD officers, SCPA members or visit our website www.SCPoliceAssociation.org or Facebook FB.com/SCPoliceAssociation for event dates/times etc. Tax deductible donations can be dropped off at a Donation Location or at the Southern Clarion Co.
+Regional Police Department, or mailed to Southern Clarion Police Association, 220 Broad St., New Bethlehem, PA 16242.
+For more information call 814-275-1180 or email [email protected].

 • directly to the organization or via online donations on each of the organization’s websites.
 (Please note that online donations through some website donation programs will deduct a processing fee.)